bridgesense/lampready/README.md

 How it Works
 ---

-This script syncs your project's root folder inside a virtual machine.
+This script syncs your project's root folder inside a container.
 That allows you to work on and debug code in a working Web server environment.
 Most of these virtual environments do not have mail utilities set up because dealing with the fallout of development spam is never fun.
 Sometimes those